giovanni-cutri/flashpoint-playlist-sorter/README.md

 - Download the *flashpoint.py* file and place it in any folder.
 - In that same folder, you will need to copy two files:
-    - The playlist you want to sort, in JSON format (which is the default export format for Flashpoint)
+    - The playlist you want to sort, in JSON format (which is the default export format for Flashpoint);
      - The *flashpoint.sqlite* file, which you can find in your local Flashpoint copy, inside the *Data* folder.

 ## Usage

 ```
 python flashpoint.py [OPTIONS]...
 ```

 By default, the program will assume that the playlist to sort is inside a file called *playlist.json* and will output the sorted playlist in a file called *sorted_playlist.json*.